jbride/gabriel/README.md

 ##### 2.1.2.3.
 SQLite client

 Gabriel persists P2PK utxo analysis to a local SQLite database.
-If you would like to view that data, you'll want to download and install the  [SQLite client](https://sqlite.org/download.html) for your operating system.
+You will need to download and install the  [SQLite client](https://sqlite.org/download.html) for your operating system.

+Once installed, set the SQLITE_ABSOLUTE_PATH environment variable to the path of the SQLite database:

+        $ export SQLITE_ABSOLUTE_PATH=/path/to/gabriel_p2pk.db

 ### 2.2.
-Clone
+Clone Gabriel

 You'll need the Gabriel source code: